 When responding to approaches from the media, the Town Clerk is usually the main contact with permission to speak to the media.
-The Town Mayor and the Chairmen of Committees, by the nature of their position are also authorised contacts with the media in consultation with the Town Clerk.
+The Town Mayor, Leader of the Council and the Chairmen of Committees, by the nature of their position are also authorised contacts with the media in consultation with the Town Clerk.